Severance Agreement

 Why You Need a Severance Agreement

 When an employer is terminating an employee and wants to prevent future lawsuits, a severance agreement with a valid release of claims provides enforceable legal protection against wrongful termination, discrimination, and other employment claims.
+Our contract drafting legal service ensures every release clause meets ADEA and OWBPA requirements.

-When negotiating an executive departure, a severance agreement structures the financial terms of the separation - including severance pay, bonus payments, equity vesting, COBRA coverage, and release of any non-compete obligations - in a comprehensive exit package.
+When negotiating an executive departure, a severance agreement structures the financial terms of the separation - including severance pay, bonus payments, equity vesting, COBRA coverage, and release of any non-compete obligations - in a complete exit package.

 When conducting a reduction in force or layoff, a severance agreement with proper ADEA/OWBPA compliance protects the employer from age discrimination claims while providing affected employees with financial support during their transition.